Rich Dubroff

 The Orioles spent $13 million on Craig Kimbrel last offseason, but assuming Bautista is again the dominant force he was before his Tommy John surgery last year, Elias can focus on adding an experienced setup man to Domínguez, Pérez, Yennier Cano and Gregory Soto.

-In a year where the Orioles used 34 pitchers and made frequent calls to Norfolk, González, who was in spring training with the major league team in 2024, stayed with the Tides all season long.
+In a year in which the Orioles used 34 pitchers and made frequent calls to Norfolk, González, who was in spring training with the major league team in 2024, stayed with the Tides all season.

 Like Albert Suárez, González has pitched abroad, in Japan, Italy and Mexico as well as the Dominican Winter Leagues.
 He struck out more than five times as many batters as he walked with the Tides, though he did have a 4.50 ERA.